 Its interface, piloting controls, and countless other design choices have since become a genre staple.
-In fact, when you read the first Freelancer reviews from 2003, you’ll get the same amused feeling you have while watching footage of Steve Jobs unveiling the same iPhone a couple of years later.
+In fact, if you read the first Freelancer reviews from 2003, you may get the same level of amusement that you have while watching footage of Steve Jobs unveiling the same iPhone a couple of years later.

 The same goes for many of the HUD elements that all space exploration games have these days.
 And while its trading and world-building elements weren’t as original or revolutionary, Freelancer still has a secure place in any gaming hall of fame for its (inter)stellar combat system.

 When most EVE Online players describe their favorite space sandbox MMO to you, they’ll typically start with one sentence: “It’s probably not for you.”
 And you shouldn’t take this as the classic arrogance of most experienced players in a multiplayer game; EVE Online really isn’t for everyone.

 As you might have assumed, the game gives you the freedom of exploration in a living, breathing galaxy, but with hundreds of thousands of other players.
 If the aforementioned X4: Foundations sounded good to you until you saw that it was a single player game, this will be one of the best games for you to check out.

 While the daily gameplay can feel a little slow in this game, there are some incredible features to enjoy like colossal inter-player wars and amazing stories that all happen solely based on player interaction.
 This virtual galaxy is deeply compelling, but does require a lot of patience and hard work if you want anything out of it.